 Also, term insurance does not have a savings or investment component in it, a feature that is associated with many kinds of permanent insurance policies, in particular with whole life policies.

-Whole life, implying that you are covered for your entire life, is sometimes loosely used to refer to all categories of permanent insurance.
+Whole life insurance, implying that you are covered for your entire life, is sometimes loosely used to refer to all categories of permanent insurance.
 However, there are different types of permanent life insurance Canadians can choose from.
-Besides whole life insurance, many Canadian companies also offer universal life insurance and term-to-100 insurance – we define them all in great detail here.
+Besides whole life insurance, many Canadian companies also offer universal life insurance and term-to-100 insurance.
+We cover the different types of permanent insurance in great detail here.

 The most important differences between the different types of permanent life insurance products have to do with whether you want: